Scott Adkins and Let’s Make a Theatre Company

 Scott R. Adkins, playwright.
 During the pandemic he co-founded “Let’s Make a Theatre Company” with a group of Purchase students.
 His most recent play is Lakeview Terrace.
 The Kioskers was presented at St. Ann’s Warehouse Labapalooza, 2016.
 His play TupuTupuTupu was developed at the MacDowell in 2016 and at LaMaMa in 2017.
 He has been a playwright in the SoHo Rep Writer/Director Lab and MacDowell Fellow.
 He has been a playwriting instructor at SUNY Purchase.
 MFA in Playwriting, Brooklyn College.
 He is a co-founder of the Brooklyn Writers Space and Sock Monkey Press.

 Gavin Price, sound design, is a classically trained singer, film & stage actor, plays over ten instruments, and is also a sound designer & engineer, as well as a Motion Capture technician.
+He is currently the resident sound designer for Theater in Quarantine.
 Since 2013, he has worked with critically acclaimed theater group Elevator Repair Service.
 He has performed and designed across the country in museum installations (MCA Chicago, MoMA, New Museum, Metropolitan Museum of Art) and extensively in New York City.
 In 2018, he portrayed Todd Boccamazzo in the short film “Boccamazzo Construction - We Build Walls!” which won multiple festival awards.
 Find his music on Spotify: The Witch Ones, The Tender Band, CabinFever.

 (in order of appearance)